vejendlakirankumar/pdm-fdl/README.md

-# Privacy-Preserving Real-Time Predictive Maintenance in Industrial IoT Systems
+# Integrating Federated Learning and Edge Computing for Privacy-Preserving and Real-time Predictive Maintenance in Industrial IoT Systems

 ## Project Overview

-This repository implements a comprehensive research framework for **Privacy-Preserving Real-Time Predictive Maintenance in Industrial Internet of Things (IIoT) Systems** through the integration of Federated Learning (FL) and Edge Computing (EC).
-The research addresses critical challenges in industrial predictive maintenance: data privacy preservation, communication latency reduction, and system scalability enhancement.
+This repository implements a comprehensive research framework for **Integrating Federated Learning and Edge Computing for Privacy-Preserving and Real-time Predictive Maintenance in Industrial Internet of Things (IIoT) Systems**.
+The research addresses critical challenges in industrial predictive maintenance: data privacy preservation, communication latency reduction, and system scalability enhancement through the novel integration of Federated Learning (FL) and Edge Computing (EC).

 ## Research Methodology